 The Chancellor has announced measures of support for freelancers and the self-employed impacted by COVID-19.

 Rishi Sunak, the Chancellor of the Exchequer, made a financial statement on Thursday 26th March to launch the Self-Employed Income Support Scheme for self-employed individuals that are impacted by COVID-19.
-From May 4 HMRC will begin contacting customers who may be eligible.
-HMRC is inviting customers, or their agents, to go online and check their eligibility for SEISS.
-The claims service will open on 13 May.
+From May 4 HMRC began contacting eligible customers and inviting them to go online and check their eligibility for SEISS.
+The claims service opened on 13 May.

-On May 29, the Chancellor Rishi Sunak, announced that the Self-Employment Income Scheme will be extended, with applications opening in August for a second and final grant.
-It will be paid out in a single instalment, covering three months’ worth of average monthly trading profits.
+On May 29, the Chancellor Rishi Sunak, announced that the Self-Employment Income Scheme would be extended, with applications opening in August for a second and final grant.
+It was announced that this will be paid out in a single instalment, covering three months’ worth of average monthly trading profits.
 The value of the final grant will be 70%, up to a total of £6,570.
+More information on how HMRC works out trading profits and non-trading income for the Self-Employment Income Support Scheme is available here.

 Self-Employed Income Support Scheme

-- The Self-Employed Income Support Scheme will provide self-employed people a guaranteed income of 80% of their trading profit, up to £2,500 per month for at least three months.
+The Self-Employed Income Support Scheme will provide self-employed people a guaranteed income of 80% of their trading profit, up to £2,500 per month for at least three months.
+If you receive the grant you can continue to work.

 - The scheme is open to individuals with a trading profit of £50k or less in 2018-19 or an average trading profit of less than £50k from 2016-17, 2017-18 and 2018-19.